tadgh/Drinkatron/README.md

+UPDATE: This is here solely for historical purposes.
+It was the first real solo project I tried while learning python!

 The Drinkatron is a little side project that myself and a school friend are working on.
 It's essentially an automated bartender.
 Not much more needs to be said.